Skip to content

 cp .env.example .env

-Then, set the following variables in the .env file:
+2. Set variables - update the following variables in the .env file:

-• OPENAI_API_KEY - replace INSERT_API_KEY in the code below with your own kluster.ai API key.
+• OPENAI_API_KEY - replace INSERT_API_KEY in the code below with your kluster.ai API key.
 If you don't have one yet, refer to the Get an API key guide

 • OPENAI_API_URL - use https://api.kluster.ai/v1 to send requests to the kluster.ai endpoint